 Spider webs are clearly visible if it is or has been foggy.
 The droplets make the threads heavy and shine beautifully in the sunlight.
 Photograph a spider’s web from up close, so that the background becomes blurred.
 You can focus on the spider web by tapping it on your screen.
 Optionally, you can correct the exposure by swiping your finger up (lighter) or down.

-In the morning, when the sun is still low, it is often foggy in the fall.
+In the morning, when the sun is still low, it is often foggy in Fall.
 The sun is not strong enough to melt the fog.
 Mist creates extra atmosphere.
 Find an interesting subject and provide a foreground so that you get depth in your photo.
 I photographed the mill against the sun, so that I got silhouettes and the cobwebs in the foreground lit up nicely.